foodsensedottech/foodsense-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Analytics

+Analytics are enabled in production only.
+To set up:

+1. Get your Google Analytics ID (format: G-XXXXXXXXXX)
+2. Add to Vercel environment variables:
+   - `NEXT_PUBLIC_GA_ID`
+   - `NEXT_PUBLIC_ENABLE_ANALYTICS=true`
+3. Only enabled when:
+   - Environment is production
+   - GA ID is configured
+   - Analytics are explicitly enabled